-Proposals that have been rejected at any point in the assessment process
+Proposals that have been Rejected at any point in the assessment process

-If the application is rejected at any point in the assessment process (either following the peer review stage or the panel meeting stage) applicants will not be allowed to resubmit the same, or substantively similar, application to any scheme or opportunity.
+If the application is rejected at any point in the assessment process (either following the peer review stage or the panel meeting stage) applicants will not be allowed to resubmit the same, or substantively similar, proposal to any scheme unless explicitly invited to do so in the outcome notification of the proposal.
+Such invitations will only be given in very particular and rare circumstances.

-This policy applies for both resubmission to the same scheme/opportunity and applying for a different scheme/opportunity provided by any part of UKRI.
+This policy applies for both resubmission to the same scheme and applying for a different AHRC scheme.